 Get a simple but attractive “home base” Web site set up and start publishing some in-depth, useful posts.

 Create a brief, but highly useful lead magnet.
 It does not have to be as elaborate as the eBook I mention above.
 In fact, these days, a good checklist or simple self-assessment quiz can work as well or better than bigger, more complex content.

-Get set up with a good e-mail provider like Aweber (which I use for this list) or Mailchimp (which I use for a number of other lists) so that people can sign up to get access to your lead magnet.
+Get set up with a good e-mail provider like Mailchimp so that people can sign up to get access to your lead magnet.
 Building an e-mail list is still the most valuable thing you can do when it comes to selling online courses.

 Find any chance you can to speak – whether at industry conferences or as a guest on podcasts or Webinars.
 (Until you have built up at least a bit of a list, running your own Webinars may be tough.)

-Bottom line: build your audience (or at least get a good start), and then build your course.
+Bottom line: build an audience (or at least get a good start), and then build your course.

 That’s all for now.
 As always, let me know how things are going with your efforts to grow your knowledge and learning business.